 All nations have committed to ending Aids around the world by 2030.
-The latest Joint United Nations Programme on HIV/AIDS (UNAIDS) report warns us that the road to ending Aids is becoming more challenging.
-We are looking at 7.7 million more people at risk of dying of AIDS-related deaths during this decade, if decisive and bold steps are not taken to overcome entrenched the inequalities which perpetuate this terrible disease.
+The latest Joint United Nations Programme on HIV/Aids (UNAIDS) report warns us that road to ending Aids is becoming more challenging.
+We are looking at 7.7 million more people at risk of dying of Aids-related deaths during this decade, if decisive and bold steps are not taken to overcome entrenched the inequalities which perpetuate this terrible disease.

 - In sub-Saharan Africa, of the adolescents aged 15–19 newly diagnosed with HIV, six out of seven of them will be girls.

 - Young women aged 15–24 are twice as likely to be living with HIV than men.

 - Around 4,200 adolescent girls and young women aged 15–24 years became infected with HIV every week in 2020.